Turnip

 Health Benefits

-- High in antioxidants including glucosinolates, compounds with potential anti-cancer properties
+- High in glucosinolates, sulfur-containing compounds with potential anti-cancer properties

-- Low glycemic index promotes stable blood sugar and sustained energy
+- Low glycemic index makes turnips suitable for blood sugar management and diabetic diets

 Buying Guide